akmalfaditya/Bootcamp/Practice/Streams and IO/File Handling/README.md

-# File Handling Project - Advanced File Operations
+# File Handling Project

-## 🎯 **Training Objective**
+## **Training Objective**
-Master advanced file handling techniques in C#.
+Learn advanced file handling techniques in C#.
 This project elevates your skills from basic file operations to production-level file management, including compression, advanced FileStream concepts, and real-world scenarios that you'll encounter in professional development.

 ## 📚 **What You'll Learn**